hpi-swa-teaching/CalDavClient/packages/SCM-WeekView.package/SCMWeekView.class/README.md

-A week view shows all events that happen in a week.
-Each day has a column and the events are vertically positioned according to their begin and end time.
+This class specifies the week view which shows all events that happen in a week.
+Per default the week view loads with the current week, starting wiht monday.
+The next upcoming events are listed from top to bottom and each EventMorph has the same height.